-The main type of these points would be those accrued with a card like the Capital One® VentureOne® Rewards Credit Card.
+The main type of these miles would be those accrued with a card like the Capital One® VentureOne® Rewards Credit Card.

-Capital One points work as sort of a “charge eraser” from your credit card statement.
-You charge your travel expenses to the card, and then redeem your points to pay for the charges within a certain timeframe.
+Capital One miles work as sort of a “charge eraser” from your credit card statement.
+You charge your travel expenses to the card, and then redeem your miles to pay for the charges within a certain timeframe.

-Hotels fall under one of the travel categories that can be erased with this points program.
-Points are earned with Capital One at a rate of 2 points per dollar and redeemed at a rate of 1 penny per point.
+Hotels fall under one of the travel categories that can be erased with this miles program.
+Miles are earned with Capital One at a rate of 1.25x miles per dollar and redeemed at a rate of 1 penny per mile.

 Many Disney Resorts are extravagantly themed and quite expensive, so it will take a lot of fixed redemption points to erase the charges for your stay.